Hendrix-CS/csci151/labs/splaytrees.md

 {% include important.html content="To make a new child, we would say something like `left = Optional.of(new TreeNode(value))`." %}

-Methods that remain to be implemented in the `TreeNode` class have been marked with TODO for easy identification.
+Methods that remain to be implemented in the `TreeNode` and `SplayTree` classes have been marked with TODO for easy identification.

-## Step 1: Rotations
+## Step 1: Contains, with ancestry

-Implement left and right rotations.
-As with `remove()`, these methods return the rebuilt tree nodes.

-When correct, they should pass their unit tests.

-Also test them in the GUI by clicking on the node that you wish to rotate.
+Implement the `containsAncestry()` method in the `TreeNode` class.
+When correct, `testContainsAncestry()` should pass.

-## Step 2: Adding splay to `containsHelper`
+## Step 2: Checking child sides

-Follow the pseudocode listed in the `containsHelper` method, which will return a splayed tree when the target element is found, and `Optional.empty()` when the target element is not found.
-Once this is working properly, you should pass all of the unit tests.
+Determining the correct rotation to employ depends heavily on knowing which side of the parent a child is on.
+Implement the `childSide()` method in the `TreeNode` class.
+Note that it returns an `Optional` - if the parameter is not a child of this node, it will return `Optional.empty()`.
+When correct, `testChildSide()` should pass.

+## Step 3: Rotate left, Rotate right

+These methods implement the left and right rotations we saw last week.
+The difference here is that we are not searching for a node containing a value that we will rotate - instead, we will always rotate the node on which the method is invoked, as long as it has the pertinent child.
+When correct, `testRotateLeft()` and `testRotateRight()` should pass.

+## Step 4: Zigs and Zags

+These methods implement the zigzig, zigzag, zagzig, and zagzag rotations.
+Note that they can all be implemented using carefully selected left and right rotations - ideas for doing so are given in the comments.
+When correct, `testZigZig()`, `testZigZag()`, `testZagZig()`, and `testZagZag()` should all pass.

+## Step 5: Splaying

+The `splayed()` method is in the `SplayTree` class.
+It will be given an `ArrayList` of nodes created by `containsAncestry()`.
+It will traverse the array from end to start, going two nodes at a time, performing the pertinent rotations.
+It will return the first node in the array when finished, which will serve as the new root of the splay tree.

-## Step 3: Evaluation
+## Step 6: Evaluation

+### Step 6a: Understanding small-scale behavior

+Paste the following string into the input box and select `Insert`:

+`abcdefg`.

+Find the deepest child, type it into the input box, and select `Contains`.
+What is the effect?

+Continue to do this for a while, always selecting one of the deepest possible children.

+What patterns do you see in the tree layout?

+On average, how many comparisons is it performing to find the node?

+### Step 6b: Understanding large-scale behavior

 Paste the following string into the input box and select `Insert`.
 Discuss the shape of the tree created.

 `qazxswedcvfrtgbnhyujmkiolp`

 Then paste the below text (the first chapter from [Pride and Prejudice by Jane Austin](https://www.gutenberg.org/cache/epub/1342/pg1342.txt)) into the input box and select `Contains`.
 Discuss the shape of the new tree and how the distribution of letters in the text has affected the tree shape.
+Also discuss the average number of comparisons it is performing to find each node.

 >
 It is a truth universally acknowledged, that a single man in possession